Skip to Main Content

 In addition to assembling services and combining them, an ESB should facilitate the connection of web services, new applications and different types of applications.
 An example for the latter would be legacy middleware over adapters, batch files or LOB (Line of Business) applications.

-There are currently many ESB solutions that can be found on the market, all of them focused on helping companies operate efficiently and make the right choices.
-It is the most direct way to improve and foster business growth by seizing the advantages of an architecture oriented towards services with all guarantees.
-Oracle, through Service Bus, and Kafka Confluent, which has focused on event-driven ESBs, are the leading initiatives in this field.
+There are many ESB solutions on the market today, all focused on enabling businesses to operate efficiently and make sound decisions.
+It is the most direct way to improve and grow a business by taking advantage of a service-oriented architecture with all the guarantees.
+Oracle, with its Service Bus service, or Kafka Confluent, which has focused on event-driven ESBs, are among the leading initiatives in this field.
+Another solution that enables easy, efficient and productive integrations thanks to its lightness and scalability is WSO2.